Kanupriya68/Karyotype-alteration-in-Colorectal-cancer-metastasis/README.md

 #### MSI_status_script.R
 This script is calculating percentage of MSI and MSS samples in the five clusters obtained in K-means clustering.

+### Supplementary Analysis
+These scripts are basically doing pheripheral analysis of the data which was done to explore various statistical and visulaization tools for learning purpose.

+#### PCAplot_withWGDPandQarms.R
+This script is exploring genome doubled copy number calls with p and q arm annotation and performing principal component analysis.
+Renders PCA plot using ggplot2.

+#### WGDcorrectedP&QarmPCAPlot_script.R
+This script is exploring genome doubling corrected copy number calls with p and q arm annotation and performing principal component analysis.
+Renders PCA plot using ggplot2.

+#### PQarmClusterPloidy_Script.R
+This script is performing clustering and creating dendograms to explore copy number calls according to P and Q arms.

+#### PQarmclusterwithoutWGD_script.R
+This script is correcting genome doubling to get underlying karyotypes and then calculates P and Q arms for each bin.
+Then it calculates mean of each chromosome (arm wise) and performs clustering.